Luminova Framework

 PSR4 Autoloading

 feature.app.autoload.psr4 When enabled, the framework will autoload all the listed classes using the psr-4 standard.
-To list your classes, locate the file in the controller configuration file /app/Controllers/Config/Modules.php.
+To list your classes, locate the file in the modules configuration file /app/Config/Modules.php.

 <?php